CIS565-Fall-2022/Project2-Stream-Compaction/README.md

   _Fig.
 3 Scan Algorithm: Number of Elements vs. Results NON Power of 2_

-  * To guess at what might be happening inside the Thrust implementation (e.g. allocation, memory copy), take a look at the Nsight timeline for its execution.
-Your analysis here doesn't have to be detailed, since you aren't even looking at the code for the implementation.
+  In Scan, the performance results between Non-Power of 2 arrays and power of 2 arrays are fairly similar.
+  As expected, CPU scan is the least efficient algorithm when there are many elements.
+Naive scan is slightly more efficient, although not by a lot.
+Efficient GPU scan does technically run faster than CPU and Naive, but the effects are not seen unless the size of the input array is above 1.5 million.
+Thrust scan is the fastest out of all of them.

 * Write a brief explanation of the phenomena you see here.
   * Can you find the performance bottlenecks?
 Is it memory I/O?
 Computation?
 Is it different for each implementation?

+    I am not surprised that the GPU efficient implementation isn't faster until the size of the input array gets significantly large.
+This is because I didn't optimize my implementations to ensure that threads are not idling.
+    For example, I'm only using every other thread, then every 4 threads, etc. during scan.
+A way to bypass this is to launch fewer threads, but computing the destination it should go to based on its idx and the current up-sweep or down-sweep index.

+    Additionally, I ensured that my GPU timers included as few cudaMallocs, Memcpys, and Memsets as possible, but it's not always feasible to move all of them outside of my "main" algorithm code, so to speak.
+For example, I need to call cudaMalloc on an array where I only know its length after a value is computed during the algorithm.
+Hence, I can only cudaMalloc within the algorithm.

+  * To guess at what might be happening inside the Thrust implementation (e.g. allocation, memory copy), take a look at the Nsight timeline for its execution.
+Your analysis here doesn't have to be detailed, since you aren't even looking at the code for the implementation.

  #### Stream Compaction
   ![](img/streamTable.png)